status-im/nim-style-guide/src/04_errors.md

 ### Cons

 * `output` undefined in case of error
-* verbose to use, must first declare mutable variable then call function and check result - mutable variable remains in scope even in "error" branch leading to bugs
+* Verbose to use, must first declare mutable variable then call function and check result - mutable variable remains in scope even in "error" branch leading to bugs

 ## Practical notes